-While we may not be able to predict the types of jobs that will exist in the future, we know that students will need a variety of skills to match these evolving needs.
-So, how do we create learning opportunities that not only teach students valuable skills but also serve the workforce?
+While we may not be able to predict the types of jobs that will exist in the future, we know that students will need various skills to match these evolving needs.
+So, how do we create learning opportunities teach students valuable skills and serve the workforce?

 Solution: Competency-Based Education

 Competency-based education (CBE) is a learning model built with “work readiness” in mind.
-CBE programs often award a degree or certificate, but what differentiates them is that the competencies learned are as important as the credential itself.
-The courses, assessments, and learning pathways that make up these programmes are centred on what is expected of professionals in a specific industry or job.
-CBE programmes are based on a strategic partnership with employers and industry to produce learning experiences that are relevant to and align with today’s job market.
+CBE programmes often award a degree or certificate, but what differentiates them is that the competencies learned are as important as the credential itself.
+The courses, assessments, and learning pathways that make up these programs are centred on what professionals expect in a specific industry or job.
+CBE programmes are based on a strategic partnership with employers and the industry to produce learning experiences relevant to and align with today’s job market.

 CBE Programmes to Develop and Build on Student Skills

-CBE programmes are not limited solely to undergraduate degrees in universities and colleges.
-Rather, this educational model opens the door for a variety of programmes, to help develop and build on student skills.
+CBE programmes are not limited solely to undergraduate degrees.
+Instead, this educational model opens the door for a variety of programmes, to help develop and build on student skills.
 Below we outline four academic and educational qualifications that can use CBE.

 Micro-credentials are an alternative way to integrate competency-based education.
-Micro-credentials can be called “mini qualifications.”
+Micro-credentials can be called “mini-qualifications.”
 They are a form of certification that demonstrates the mastery of relevant skills, knowledge, and competencies.
-CBE micro-credentials can function as an effective type of professional development, providing students and working professionals with new skills and strategies to effectively meet the needs of a changing workforce.
+CBE micro-credentials can function as an effective type of professional development, providing students and working professionals with new skills and strategies to meet the needs of a changing workforce effectively.

-CBE certificates focus on measuring how much a student has learned rather than the time he or she spends trying to learn.
-These certificate programmes differ from traditional higher education programmes in that the time to complete these programmes rests on a learner’s prior knowledge and experience along with how many classes he or she enrols in per semester.
+CBE certificates focus on measuring how much a student has learned rather than the time they spend trying to learn.
+These certificate programmes differ from traditional higher education programs in that the time to complete these rests on a learner’s prior knowledge and experience, along with how many classes they enrol in per semester.
 These certificates can help working professionals learn new skills and expand their knowledge base without disrupting the work they’re already doing.
-Earning certificates can also support students and new graduates in starting a new career by gaining new skills.
+Earning certificates can also support students and new graduates to start a new career by gaining new skills.